eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

     ros2 topic info /chatter
     ros2 topic echo /chatter

-Be careful to use a different terminal than that of the Daemon one for each execution, as some of the introspection tools instantiate their own nodes, and only one node could be instantiated with `discovery_server_configuration_file.xml` exported.
+Be careful to use a different terminal than that of the Daemon for each execution, as some of the introspection tools instantiate their own nodes, and only one node could be instantiated with `discovery_server_configuration_file.xml` exported.